2022 Kawasaki KX250X

 The bike comes with Dunlop AT81 tires front and rear, and we aren’t particularly fans of those tires.
 They have a stiffer sidewall and add some unnecessary harshness to this bike, or any bike for that matter.
 Additionally, front end traction isn’t great in most conditions.
 We played around with other tires like Maxxis SI’s, Dunlop MX53’s, and Kenda Washougal’s and all of them improved the bike.
 When we swapped out tires, it felt as if we backed out the compression clickers a couple clicks with some added comfort.

 Maintenance has been fairly simple, although we haven’t had to do much!
 Air filter changes are done through the left side plate, with just two simple bolts keeping you from it.
 It’s no class leader in easy maintenance, but it is slightly better than trying to fumble through the seat and drop a bunch of dirt in the air boot.
+Still, we found ourselves having to clean out the boot from dirt falling in while pulling the dirty filter out.
 Oil change is simple with the drain bolt on the bottom of the case and the oil filter easily accessible on the side case.

 While we don’t necessarily hate that the KX250X very closely resembles the KX250, some more off-road features would be nice in stock trim.
 Simple things like handguards, a more protective skid plate, and a larger fuel tank would be really nice.
 Some off-road racers will buy these parts anyways, so having them stock on a bike isn’t completely necessary, but it’d be really nice to feel comfortable racing a bike in stock trim.
 We attempted to race a 60 minute GP at Glen Helen, but at the 55 minute mark, we started pushing our bike due to a lack of gas.
 Also, the kickstand isn’t the best engineering we have seen.
 It is very big and bulky, and almost every rider that touched the bike noted the kickstand getting in the way of their left leg.